AK-Homberger/NMEA2000WifiGateway-with-ESP32/README.md

 # NMEA2000 Wifi Gateway with ESP32
-This repository shows how to build a NMEA2000 WiFi Gateway with voltage and temperature alarms.
+This repository shows how to build a NMEA2000 WiFi Gateway with AIS multiplexing and voltage/temperature alarms.

 This project is in a very early state.
 KiCad schematics will be added after the current sailing season.